mattpe/ucad/08-deployment.md

    Note: In Ubuntu you don't necessary need root password at all.
 Just use sudo for gaining root access: `sudo mysql -u root`.
 Skip that step when prompted.

-1. Connect to your database server as a root user: `sudo mysql -u root` and create a database and a user with privileges on it:
+1. Connect to your database server as a root user: `sudo mysql -u root` and create a database and a user with privileges on it (replace `myusername`, `mypassword` with your own values):

    ```sql
    CREATE DATABASE MediaSharingApp;